Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • Minimum age of 18

-• Must hold a provisional license for minimum of 18 months and be conviction-free
+• Must hold a provisional license for a minimum of 18 months and be conviction-free

 Driver License Renewal Procedures

 Teenagers are not the only ones who have laws specific to them.
-Older drivers also have laws that they must follow when it comes time to renew their license.
+Older drivers also have laws that they must follow when it comes time to renew their licenses.

-In Maryland the average aged person is required to renew their license every eight years and is only required to take the vision test when they are renewing in person.
+In Maryland, the average person is required to renew their license every eight years and only takes the vision test when renewing in person.
 Drivers over 40 must take the vision test at every renewal interval.

 Maryland may also require information on your medical status, military standing, and marital status if any of this has changed since you were first issued your license in the Old Line State.